MatheusAngelicio/MatheusAngelicio/README.md

-## Hi i'm matheus, passionate about technology, mobile and kotlin💕
+## Hi, I'm Matheus — passionate about mobile development, Kotlin, and all things tech 💕
-I'm currently studying and working with flutter too !
+I've been working with mobile development for a few years now.
+While I currently focus on Flutter, my journey started with Kotlin, where I spent over 3 years building Android apps.
+Lately, I’ve been diving back into Kotlin to explore modern patterns and stay up-to-date with the latest best practices.
+Always learning, always building 🚀

 <div>
   <a href="https://github.com/MatheusAngelicio">